pylelab/USalign/readme.txt

               (3) Included option to perform TM-align against a whole folder of PDB files.
-A full list of options not available in the Fortran version can be explored by TMalign -h 2018/07/27: Added the -byresi option for TM-score comparison without re-alignment as in TMscore and TMscore -c
+A full list of options not available in the Fortran version can be explored by TMalign -h 2018/07/27: Added the -byresi option for TM-score superposition without re-alignment as in TMscore and TMscore -c
 ===============================================================================